Qirvo/qirvo-plugin-sdk/CONTRIBUTING.md

 - Use `readonly` for immutable properties
 - Avoid `any` type - use specific types instead
 - Use proper JSDoc comments for public APIs
+- Use union types instead of enums for better tree-shaking
+- Use `unknown` instead of `any` when type is truly unknown
+- Leverage TypeScript's strict mode features
+- Use `satisfies` operator for better type inference when needed

 ### Naming Conventions